open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 handling](tracestate-handling.md).
 Both fields are represented as unsigned integers requiring at most 6 bits of information.

-Unlike the simple random sampling algorithm define above, this scheme selects items from among a fixed set of 63 distinct probability values, those being the integer powers of two between 1 and 2**-62.
+This sampling scheme selects items from among a fixed set of 63 distinct probability values.
+The set of supported probabilities includes the integer powers of two between 1 and 2**-62.

 R-value encodes which among the 63 possibilities will consistently decide to sample for a given trace.
+Specifically, r-value specifies the smallest probability that will decide to sample a given trace in terms of the corresponding p-value.
+For example, a trace with r-value 0 will sample spans configured for 100% sampling, while r-value 1 will sample spans configured for 50% or 100% sampling, and so on through r-value 62 which will sample every span.

 P-value encodes the adjusted count for child contexts (i.e., consumers of `tracestate`) and consumers of sampled spans to record for use in Span-to-metrics pipelines.
+A special p-value of 63 is defined to mean zero adjusted count, which helps define composition rules for non-probability samplers.

 An invariant will be stated that connects the `sampled` trace flag found in `traceparent` context to the r-value and p-value found in